Should You Buy a Bangkok Condo or Townhouse?

 Quick Answer: Condo or Townhouse?

-- Choose a condo if you want easier foreign freehold ownership, lower maintenance responsibility, facilities, security, and convenient access to BTS or MRT stations.
+- Choose a condo if you want easier foreign freehold ownership, lower maintenance responsibility, facilities, security, and a location near Bangkok mass transit.

-- Choose a townhouse if you want more usable space, private parking, more privacy, outdoor areas, or a home layout that works better for children, pets, or a home office.
+- Choose a townhouse if you want more usable space, private parking, privacy, outdoor areas, or a layout that works better for children, pets, or a home office.

-- Choose based on total cost, not only the purchase price.
-Compare monthly fees, repairs, renovation costs, commute costs, financing, and resale potential.
+- Compare total cost, not only the purchase price.
+Include monthly fees, repairs, renovation, commute costs, financing, taxes, and resale potential.

 What Is a Condo in Bangkok?

-In practice, condo owners own their individual unit and share responsibility for common areas such as lobbies, lifts, swimming pools, gyms, gardens, parking areas, and building systems.
-These are managed by the condominium juristic person, funded through common area maintenance fees and, in many buildings, a sinking fund for larger repairs.
+Condo owners own their individual unit and share responsibility for common areas such as lobbies, lifts, swimming pools, gyms, gardens, parking areas, and building systems.
+These are managed by the condominium juristic person and funded through common area maintenance fees and, in many buildings, sinking fund contributions for larger repairs.

 What Is a Townhouse in Bangkok?